Timm Thaler (novel)

 Timm Thaler oder Das verkaufte Lachen (roughly translated as Timm Thaler, or the Traded Laughter and best known as simply Timm Thaler) is a 1962 children's novel by German author James Krüss.

 Regarded by the Oxford Encyclopedia of Children's Literature as Krüss' best known children's book, Timm Thaler tells the story of a boy who trades his enchanting laughter to a wealthy mysterious Mephistopheles-like Baron in exchange for the ability to win any bet he makes.
 Regretting the exchange, he undertakes a four-year journey to win his laughter back.

 In 1979, Krüss wrote a sequel novel, Timm Thalers Puppen oder Die verkaufte Menschenliebe (roughly translated as Timm Thaler's Puppets, or the Traded Love for Mankind).

-The popular story was subsequently adapted into a 13-part German children's television miniseries in 1979, and again, as a 2-part Soviet musical television movie in 1981.
-The story was later re-adapted into an animated German television series in 2002.
+Plot

+Frame story

+The first-person narrator Boy (identical to the author James Krüss in his biographical details) meets the adult Timm Thaler in a Leipzig printing shop shortly after World War II, where Timm recounts the story of his childhood over several evenings.
+A man whom Boy had met under mysterious circumstances on the train to Leipzig reappears and tries to bribe him not to write down the story; the narrator refuses, stating that writing is more important to him than money.
+It later turns out that this mysterious man plays an important role in Timm's story.
+The narrator remarks that the story reminds him of Adelbert von Chamisso's Peter Schlemihl.